teakivy/teakivy/README.md

 ---

 ## My Projects
-- [Teak's Tweaks](https://github.com/teakivy/teaks-tweaks), An actively developed Minecraft Plugin, with the original goal to replicate Vanilla Tweaks, but has since gone past that point.
+- [Teak's Tweaks](https://github.com/teakivy/teaks-tweaks), An actively developed Minecraft Plugin, with the original goal to replicate Vanilla Tweaks, but has since gone far beyond.
-- [Pixel Art Image]() My own image format for Pixel Art that consistantly has a lower file size than PNG.
+- [Pixel Art Image](https://github.com/teakivy/pixel-art-image) My own image format for Pixel Art that consistantly has a lower file size than PNG.
-- [ServerLink](https://github.com/teakivy/ServerLink) a Discord bot to link different servers and channels together.
 - [DarkIvy](https://github.com/teakivy/DarkIvy) A custom VSCode purple theme.
-- [TestLangScript](https://github.com/teakivy/TestLangScript) A VERY simple language created in Javascript, based on Javascript, and compiled to Javascript.
+- [TestLangScript](https://github.com/teakivy/TestLangScript) A VERY simple testing language created in Javascript, based on Javascript, and compiled to Javascript.
-- [TeakMC Launcher](https://github.com/teakivy/teakmc-launcher) A Minecraft Launcher created in ReactJS & Electron
+- [Optifine Installer](https://github.com/teakivy/OptiFine-Installer) An installer application for the Minecraft mod "Optifine" written in Typescript, React, & Electron
+- [Tea](https://github.com/teakivy/tea) A newer language (currently being developed) with a custom lexer, parser, etc. Written in Typescript.

 ---